 Once you have finished, hook the side rails back onto the sides of the chamber.
-To refit the frame, pull the side rails forward and, for each side in turn, support the side rail and press the frame down into the side rails.
+To refit the frame, pull the side rails forwards and for each side in turn, support the side rail while pressing the frame down into the side clips.

 Replace the grill pan.
-When refitting the grill pan, make sure that the wide rim is at the front (Fig.5-9).

-Control Panel and Doors
+Control Panel and Oven Doors